All Episodes

 So the only way they get it is they trade with the liberals to get more spending programs, and the debt will get worse.

-Well, what's the point of having the majority if you've got to make deals with the Democrats, and you don't need to?
+Well, what's the point of having the majority if you've got to make deals with the Democrats and you don't need to?

-Don't get me started on that, Sean, but isn't it isn't it time by the way to just do away with cloture and do away and use like for example the Democrats are delaying a Gorsage vote.
+Isn't it time, by the way, to just do away with cloture and do away and use ⁇ like, for example, the Democrats are delaying a Gorsuch vote.

 I mean, do you think we'll get to cloture in the Senate or no?